SEN (Special Educational Needs)

 • In consultation with the SENCO, we agree a programme of support that is carefully targeted on the particular area of difficulty.
 This describes what we will do to support a child additional to in-class teaching (SEN Support) and what we hope the support will achieve.

 • We set a time frame and review the child’s progress, adapting and changing the intervention in response to its success or otherwise.
+This whole cycle is the 'graduated approach' which provides an oppoortunity to assess, plan, do and review.

 • If it is felt that further support is required, we will apply to the Local Authority for an EHCP assessment.
 This is a legal document which will include: a profile of the child; their educational, health or care needs; the outcomes sought; and the provision in place to meet those needs.